LambdaTest/Cypress-Cloud/README.md

 ## LambdaTest Community :busts_in_silhouette:

 The [LambdaTest Community](https://community.lambdatest.com/) allows people to interact with tech enthusiasts.
 Connect, ask questions, and learn from tech-savvy people.
-Discuss best practises in web development, testing, and DevOps with professionals from across the globe 🌎
+Discuss best practices in web development, testing, and DevOps with professionals from across the globe 🌎

 ## What's New At LambdaTest ❓